opencaesar/kepler16b-example/feat_analysis.md

 2. Modeling state variables

-2. Using astropy.
-Build actual workflow using quarto.
+3. Build actual workflow using quarto.

+    - case-A: Using astropy to calcurate dV and fuelMass.
+    - case-B: Using R to calcurate dV and fuelMass.

+4.